Large Language Lovers: Lived Experiences of Negotiating Agency and Platform Control in AI Companionship: Results

 \subsection{External Influences on the Relationship}

 In addition to the internal relationship dynamics, external influences affected how individuals conducted their relationships.
-From the survey, respondents indicated how the following entities influence their relationships, in order of relevance: the individual, the AI companion, the AI company, the online community, and their social circle.
+From the survey, respondents indicated how the following entities influenced their relationships, in order of relevance: the individual, the AI companion, the AI company, the online community, and their social circle.
 See Figure \ref{fig:survey_influences} in \autoref{app:survey} for a visualization.
-Using Mann-Whitney U test, we uncover a significant difference with a moderate effect size (U=1342.5, r=0.45, p<.001) between the individual's and company's influence on the relationship, but interestingly, there is no significant difference between the company and the companion (U=1128.0, r=0.22, p>.05).
+Using the Mann-Whitney U test, we found a significant difference with a moderate effect size (U=1342.5, r=0.45, p<.001) between the individual's and company's influence on the relationship, but no significant difference between the company's and the companion's influence (U=1128.0, r=0.22, p>.05).